denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 <img src="./Media/openremote_healthy.png" width="800">

-However, after attaching the `EBS` volume to another `EC2` instance running OpenRemote, I encountered permission errors with the `PostgresSQL` container once again.
+However, after attaching the `EBS` data volume to another `EC2` instance running OpenRemote, I encountered permission errors with the `PostgresSQL` container once again.

 <img src="./Media/docker_volume_permission_error_postgres.png" width="800">

-Based on the insights of my initial research, I knew that this issue could be resolved by setting the `PGDATA` environment variable in the `Docker Compose` file. \
+Based on the insights of my initial research, I knew that this issue could be resolved by setting the `PGDATA` environment variable in the `Docker Compose` file.
 Since the `EBS` volume is an external block device, this step is nessecary for `Docker` to properly access the data.
 It's not possible to `chown` the directory to both the `postgres` and `root` users simultaneously, which makes specifying the `PGDATA` variable essential.

 After adding the `PGDATA` variable the `Docker Compose` file looks like this.